 Why can't I hear anyone?

 Feeling like everyone's talking without you?
 Don't get left out!
-There are a few possibilities for what might be happening – we've explained the most likely scenarios as the top.
+There are a few possibilities for what might be happening.

 - If you want to connect with your mic and speakers, make sure Computer Mode or Internet Mode is selected.